MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-bans.md

 # Player ban system

 The player ban feature allows you to restrict access to the game for certain player that break the rules.
+> [!NOTE]
-Bans can be temporary or permanent.
+> Bans can be temporary or permanent.

 The following tutorial shows you how to utilize the ban system using the PlayFab **API** and Game Manager.